Cinematic Star Citizen scene representing performance optimization and smooth gameplay

 Ready to start?

-See starter packs Create account with bonus +50,000 UEC How it works →
+See starter packs Create account with start bonus

 Copied